czue/website/writing/sabbatical/_posts/2017-03-30-six-product-ideas.md

 Alright, now here's where you come in.
 I'd love to get your input on the six ideas I've listed.
 Dare I ask you to... pick a favorite?

-Keep in mind that ideally you'd be voting on not just what you'd like to see in the world the most, but what you think has the best chance of *earning revenue*.
+Keep in mind that you should be voting on not just what you'd like to see in the world the most, but what you think has the best chance of *earning revenue*.

 Just like last time this is totally anonymous and takes 3 seconds.